Why Is My Lawn Full Of Flies And How Do I Get Rid Of Them?

 9. Encourage Predators

 A very effective way of keeping flies away from your yard is by keeping natural fly predators close.
 The most common wild fly predators are spiders, frogs, lizards, and birds.
+Whilst all of these make great hunters, there is always the potential for creating a new pest to get rid of.

 Birds, however, are the masters of insect hunting as many bird species feed exclusively on insects.
 Don’t attract them to your yard with too much bird feed though, as this will encourage them to only feed on the food you provide instead of eating the flies.

-Other Methods of Removing Flies From Lawns
+Other Methods Of Removing Flies Out Of Your Yard

 Here are a few additional ideas in case nothing from the list above works.